Kamatchi36/AI_PHASE-1/README.md

 Submission:

-    .To submit the project for review or access by others, we will follow these steps:
+    ◉To submit the project for review or access by others, we will follow these steps:

         1. Compile Code Files: All code files, including data preprocessing and sentiment analysis techniques, will be organized and provided.